Astro-BEAM-AUTh/.github/CONTRIBUTING.md

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, [make one](https://github.com/dyka3773/db-drift/issues/new)!
+If you've noticed a bug or have a feature request, create one!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

 ### 1. Fork & create a branch

-If this is something you think you can fix, then [fork `db-drift`](https://github.com/dyka3773/db-drift/fork) and create a branch with a descriptive name.
+If this is something you think you can fix, then fork this repo and create a branch with a descriptive name.

 A good branch name would be (where issue #123 is the ticket you're working on):